openshift-cloud-functions/Documentation/knative-minishift.md

 If you have a previously existing Minishift cluster, and wish to remove your Minishift profile to reinstall Knative, you can do this by using `install-on-minishift.sh`.

-### Installing Knative on a Minishift cluster using install-minishift.sh
+### Installing Knative on a Minishift cluster using install-on-minishift.sh

 1. Clone the `knative-operators` repository.

    `$ git clone git@github.com:openshift-cloud-functions/knative-operators.git`

-2. Navigate to the newly cloned repository and run the `install-minishift.sh` script.
+2. Navigate to the newly cloned repository and run the `install-on-minishift.sh` script.

-   `$ ./etc/scripts/install-minishift.sh`
+   `$ ./etc/scripts/install-on-minishift.sh`

 ## Installing dependencies for a new Minishift cluster